openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 .. code-block:: typescript
    :linenos:

-      // file a.sts
+      // file a.ets
-      import {bar} from "a.sts" // import name 'bar' class A {
+      import {bar} from "a.ets" // import name 'bar' class A {
           foo () { ...
              this.bar() // Non-static extension function is called with this.